 Restoration of the mill was completed by 1925 and the building soon housed an impressive array of industrial artifacts.
 By the early 1950s, the museum was opened on a regular basis with interpreted tours, demonstrations and an organized exhibit of textile machinery.
 In 1966, Slater Mill was designated a National Historic Landmark by the National Park Service.
 In the 1970s, the Wilkinson Mill and Sylvanus Brown House were restored, additional acreage purchased, and the site was renamed Slater Mill Historic Site and given status as a National Historic Landmark District.

 Today, Slater Mill is a museum complex that includes the Old Slater Mill, built in 1793 and restored to its c.
-1835 appearance; the Wilkinson Mill, built in 1810; the Sylvanus Brown House, built in 1758; archival materials, collections of hand-operated and powered machinery, a 120 seat theatre, 2 gift shops, a gallery and a recreational park.
-Highlights of the site include a short film bringing to life the industrial history of the Blackstone River Valley, demonstrations of flax processing, cotton spinning, and weaving in an 18th century artisan's home, exhibitions of 19th and 20th century machinery, and an operating 16,000 pound water wheel.
+1835 appearance; the Wilkinson Mill, built in 1810; the Sylvanus Brown House, built in 1758; archival materials, collections of hand-operated and powered machinery, gift shop, and a recreational park.
+Highlights of the site include demonstrations of flax processing, cotton spinning, and weaving in an 18th century artisan's home, exhibitions of 19th and 20th century machinery, and an operating 16,000 pound water wheel.
 Interpretive programs examine the transition from home manufacture to factory production and the role of water and steam power in the industrial revolution.

 A National Historic Landmark, Slater Mill preserves, interprets and researches the birthplace of the American Industrial Revolution and its collections for the benefit of all.
 The Mill develops an informed understanding of American heritage in innovative economic, industrial, cultural, artistic and social terms.
 Slater Mill provides high quality, relevant experiences designed to educate, entertain and inspire.